-Compared to the rest of the New York City market, the Downtown Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the New York City market, the Downtown Brooklyn region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 29 listings have been posted online, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 7% of the available space in the Downtown Brooklyn are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 29 listings have come on the market, which means spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 7% of the listings in the Downtown Brooklyn are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 5 floors.
-Most buildings in this region were built in 1950 and are Class A.
+Even though the median size is 9,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are approximately 5 stories.
+Most buildings in this area were built in 1950 and are Class A.

 A large portion of this region is residential, but there's plenty of office_space.
 Health care is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Downtown Brooklyn occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.